Isaac5886/Cardiovascular-Disease-Risk-Prediction-/README.md

 # 🎯 Problem Statement

-Checked your README — it looks neat and organized!

-If you want to add the *Problem Statement* section with an emoji like 🎯, here’s a suggestion for formatting you can insert after your project title and intro:

----

-# 🎯 Problem Statement

 Cardiovascular disease (CVD) remains a leading cause of death globally, often progressing without clear symptoms until critical events occur.
 Early identification of high-risk individuals is crucial for timely intervention and prevention.

 Traditional risk assessment methods require extensive clinical tests and expert analysis, which may not always be accessible or cost-effective.
 This project leverages machine learning to predict CVD risk using demographic, medical, and lifestyle data, aiming to enable early detection and support healthcare decisions.